Score-based Membership Inference on Diffusion Models: Methodology

-\paragraph{SimA in comparison to other Diffusion MIA models:} A standard concept in MIA is the use of the training loss function evaluated on the data points in question as the member/non-member decision criterion.
+A standard concept in MIA is the use of the training loss function evaluated on the data points in question as the member/non-member decision criterion.
 This is the Loss criterion, and is proposed in \cite{matsumoto2023membership}.
 They use a stochastic sample $\varepsilon$ to estimate this criterion, adding it to the test point $x^*$.

 In theory this should be evaluated across a large number of $\varepsilon$ measurements, but for each point they choose to use only one.
-This method is predicated on the idea that for points in the training set, the noise estimation will be better or even overfit in comparison to points not in the training set. \textbf{SimA} is the evaluation of this method at $\varepsilon = 0$, which is the mean and mode of the $\varepsilon$ distribution.
-Effectively, \cite{matsumoto2023membership} are measuring draws from lower likelihood areas, which may not exhibit the overfit phenomenon as well as $\varepsilon =0$. \cite{fu2023probabilistic} provide this same loss estimate as the selection criterion, but increase the Monte Carlo sampling to 20 and perform it only for a single step, sampling $\varepsilon_t$ the stepwise noise instead of sampling $\varepsilon$.
+This method is predicated on the idea that for points in the training set, the noise estimation will be better or even overfit in comparison to points not in the training set.
+SimA is mathematically the scaled evaluation of this method at $\varepsilon = 0$, which is the mean and mode of the $\varepsilon$ distribution, but inherently very different and performs much better.
+Effectively, \citet{matsumoto2023membership} are measuring draws from lower likelihood areas, which may not exhibit the overfit phenomenon as well as $\varepsilon =0$. \citet{fu2023probabilistic} provides this same loss estimate as the selection criterion, but increases the Monte Carlo sampling to 20 and performs it only for a single step, sampling $\varepsilon_t$ the stepwise noise instead of sampling $\varepsilon$.

-SecMI of \cite{duan2023diffusion} takes this one step further, evaluating not only a score term but also a single step term, which measures sensitivity to single step differences in $t$:
+SecMI of \citet{duan2023diffusion} takes this one step further, evaluating not only a score term but also a single step term, which measures sensitivity to single step differences in $t$:

 SecMI is dependent on sampling $\varepsilon$'s as well; the authors prescribe using $N=12$ samples.

 The closely related PIA method computes this same loss quantity again, but using a $t=0$ term instead of the $\varepsilon$ sample.